anvilproject/anvil-portal/content/ncpi/interoperating-principles.md

+---
+description: "The NCPI has adopted the following interoperating principles help guide our efforts."
+title: "Five Principles for Interoperating Data Platforms"
+---
 # Five Principles for Interoperating Data Platforms

 <hero small>The NCPI has adopted the following interoperating principles help guide our efforts.</hero>